 The most bizarre father-daughter story in the history of American politics.
 The ultimate Southern racist demagogue falls in love with his black maid and maintains a lifetime secret but loving relationship with his illegitimate child.

-The memoirs of the last suave old-school Hollywood playboy, George Hamilton, who nearly became America’s First Son-in-Law when he was engaged to Lyndon Johnson’s daughter Lynda Bird.
+The memoirs of last suave old-school Hollywood playboy, George Hamilton, who nearly became America’s First Son-in-Law was engaged to Lyndon Johnson’s daughter Lynda Bird.